cem82/Xurp/README.md

 # Xurp
-A game that I designed with the aim of creating a fun gameplay that only uses one button.
+A game that I designed with the aim of creating a fun game that only uses one button.

 You can play it from here!